 Repetition is the key.
 Practice a little bit everyday if you can; rather than waiting all week and practicing once or twice for a longer amount of time.

 You can split an hour lesson between two or more people, within reason.
 For example, you could have one person learn guitar, another person learn drums, and they could split an hour lesson.
 Another example is one student might split a forty-five minute or hour lesson between drums and guitar and learn both instruments.

 You need to be about seven or eight before you grow big enough to hold a 3/4 size guitar.
 The youngest that I teach is ten.

 Yes.
+Theory is a very important part of my lessons.
+It gives you the vocabulary to talk to other musicians about your musical ideas.
 You will learn the "why" of guitar or drums and how it all fits together.

 Yes!
 I love all these styles.